 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

-Disney Genie, Disney Genie+ & Lightning Lane Basics
+Disney Genie, Disney Genie+ & Disneyland Lightning Lane Basics

 Before we get into the FAQs about all things Disney Genie, we’ll start with the most basic of basics.
-Disney has just thrown a lot of new terms our way, and it’s confusing.
-The essential framework of this new system has three new offerings to help you be more efficient on your Disneyland day:
+The terms are just straight up confusing.
+The essential framework is as follows, with three offerings to help you be more efficient on your Disneyland day:

 - Disney Genie